Breathing Exercises can lower your blood pressure, reduce your heart rate and calm your nervous system.

 Some breathing exercises can also help with the hyperventilation symptoms (shortness of breath, gasping), which are common for adrenal fatigue and chronic stress.

 However, you may have already discovered that some breathing exercises can actually increase anxiety or cause light headedness.
-There is a reason this happens.

 It works in both directions.
 Stress can affect your breath.
 But your breath can also affect your level of stress.

 When your nervous system is in a state of stress, there are many changes that occur within your the body.
 Your heart rate increases, pupils dilate, blood vessels constrict, and many other changes occur.